MEPP-team/SAE/README.md

 It is possible to:
 - evaluate the model's reconstruction score on the test dataset (`python eval_accuracy.py`), in order to reproduce the value presented in the Figure 6 of the paper for the SAE-LP-4096, AMASS dataset and a latent size of 16.
 - visualize its ability to reconstruct/interpolate meshes (`python app_polyscope.py`) using [Polyscope](https://polyscope.run/py/).
-In order to reproduce the first and last line of Figure 11 of the paper, you need to launch this script and click on `Load interp` (indices for both meshes are already set to 10 for `Index 0` and 871 for `Index 1` corresponding to meshes presented in the Figure).
+It is also possible to compare the interpolation between two meshes in the latent space and in spatial space by clicking on `Load interp`.

 ## Acknowledgements
 This work was supported by the ANR project Human4D ANR-19-CE23-0020.